AlexanderLindsay/PodcastPlayerBot/Readme.md

 </appSettings>
 ```

-3. Compile the program and run it (Visual Studio will make this easy and the [community edition](https://www.visualstudio.com/products/visual-studio-community-vs) is free)
+3. Compile the program (Visual Studio will make this easy and the [community edition](https://www.visualstudio.com/products/visual-studio-community-vs) is free)
+4. Install FFMPEG.
+You can either put it into the bin folder after compiling, or add the folder that it's in to your PATH.
-4. The bot should have now join your server!
+5. Run, and the bot should join your server!

 #### Interacting with PodcastPlayerBot